Nicki Minaj Channels V. Stiviano In Visor Sunglasses Post Remy Ma ‘Shether’ Diss

 A post shared by Nicki Minaj (@nickiminaj) on

-However, many couldn’t help but wonder if Minaj is channeling Rod Sterling’s mistress V. Stiviano’s — or even “Hannah Montanna” with her new look.
+However, many couldn’t help but wonder if Minaj possibly had Ronald Sterling’s mistress, V. Stiviano, or even Nicki’s former nemesis, “Hannah Montanna,” in mind when composing her new look.

 i'm just tryna be like V. Stiviano and get a fucking paparazzi visor but I CAN'T FIND THEM ANYWHERE pic.twitter.com/juCfKuLf70